logo

 Homemade_Pizza_956

 Research highlights the concept of 'ableism' - a belief that prioritizes able-bodiedness as the norm.
-This ideology often marginalizes individuals with disabilities, leading to discrimination and lack of support.
+This ideology often marginalizes individuals with disabilities, leading to discrimination and a lack of support.
 A clinical psychologist noted that this systemic bias can affect the mental well-being of those facing challenges.

 To combat ableism, fostering an inclusive environment is crucial.
 Encouraging empathy and awareness through educational programs can significantly enhance understanding and acceptance, paving the way for better societal integration for individuals with disabilities.